dewittethomas/portfolio-web-advanced/README.md

 ### Weather Station

-A Weather Station is shown in the header when page loads.
-The weather information is based on Anderlecht, where my school is located.
-Also the temperature is shown in degrees Celsius, and animated icons represent different weather conditions:
+A Weather Station is shown in the header when the page loads.
+The weather information is based on Anderlecht, where my school is located, and is fetched from a Weather API using an asynchronous function.
+The temperature is shown in degrees Celsius, and animated icons represent different weather conditions:

 - Sunny
 - Cloudy